usmonbarzu/usmonbarzu/README.md

 - 👋 Hi, I’m @usmonbarzu
 - 👀 I’m interested in webprogaming
-- in want to be a professionaln fullstack webdev
+- I want to be a professionaln fullstack webdev
 -

 <!---